 - Loans secured by vacant land or by 25 or more acres

-Using the correct forms isn’t the only change settlement agents have to worry about.
+Using the correct forms isn’t the only change settlement agents now need to worry about.
 There are also strict new timing requirements to follow.

 The LE must be provided to borrowers or placed in the mail no later than the third business day after the loan application has been received.

-The CDF must be provided to borrowers no later than three days before the closing.
+The CDF must be provided to borrowers no later than three days before the closing of their loan.

 Software Can Help You Meet Form and Timing Requirements

-Although the new process and timing requirements sound intimidating, they don’t have to be.
-Easy Soft’s EasyRealEstate Suite is the all-in-one software solution that real estate settlement attorneys need to ensure compliance with TRID.
-Easy Soft has designed the suite to walk real estate settlement attorneys through the closing process, saving time, avoiding errors, and streamlining the process with automatic data population of the correct forms.
+Although the newer process and timing requirements add more details and tasks to keep track of in order to maintain compliance, there are tools like closing software that can make these requirements much easier.
+Easysoft’s closing settlement software is the all-in-one software solution that real estate transaction attorneys and their staff need to ensure compliance with TRID.
+Easysoft has designed the software to walk real estate settlement attorneys through the closing process, saving time up to 70%, avoiding errors, and streamlining the process with automatic data population of the correct forms.